tophefo/IpCamera/README.md

 If this binding becomes popular, I can look at extending the frame work to support:

-RTSP Video streams (some work is already done and ffmpeg gives some support too).

-Auto find and setup cameras on your network.
++ Auto find and setup cameras on your network.

-PTZ methods for continuous move.
++ PTZ methods for continuous move.

-FTP/NAS features to save the images and delete old files.
++ FTP/NAS features to save the images and delete old files.

-ONVIF alarms
++ ONVIF alarms

-1 and 2 way audio.
++ 1 and 2 way audio.